ornlneutronimaging/ResoFit/README.rst

 supported and more evaluated databases will be added in future.

-Python packages used are: SciPy [2], NumPy [3], Matplotlib [4], Pandas [5] and Periodictable [6].
+Python packages used are: SciPy [2], NumPy [3], Matplotlib [4], Pandas [5] lmfit [6] and ImagingReso [7].

 Statement of need
 ~~~~~~~~~~~~~~~~~

 Neutron imaging is a powerful tool to characterize material
 non-destructively.
-And based on the unique resonance features, it is
+And based on the unique resonance features,
-feasible to identify elements and/or isotopes which resonance with
+it is feasible to identify elements and/or isotopes resonance with
 incident neutrons.
-However, a dedicated tool for resonance imaging is
+However, a dedicated user-friendly fitting tool
-missing, and **ResoFit** we presented here could fill this gap.
+for resonance imaging is missing, and **ResoFit** we presented here
+could fill this gap.

 Installation instructions
 ~~~~~~~~~~~~~~~~~~~~~~~~~